bodkan/slendr/README.md

 ### Example

 Here is a small demonstration of what *slendr* is designed to do.
-We want to simulate spatio-temporal data representing the history of modern humans in Eurasia after the Out of Africa migration.
+We want to simulate spatiotemporal data representing the history of modern humans in Eurasia after the Out of Africa migration.
 This example will be quite brief, for more details, please see the [tutorial](https://bodkan.net/slendr/articles/slendr.html) vignette.

-The package is designed to allow the building of complex spatio-temporal population genetics models in a single R script and then feeding such models to SLiM using a template SLiM script.
+The package is designed to allow the building of complex spatiotemporal population genetics models in a single R script and then feeding such models to SLiM using a template SLiM script.